opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     Committee may be meaningful, so preserve it here.

 name
-    Name of the Committee
+    Name of the Committee.

 committee_type
-    Committee Type
+    Committee Type.

 statuses
     Current status of the Committee.
 List of date ranges and status types